Mark Sittich von Hohenems Altemps: Cardinal, 1561-95

 He was a participant in the papal conclave of 1565-66 that elected Pope Pius V. In February 1566, he received leave to depart from Rome to Konstanz.
 In Konstanz he conducted a diocesan Synod in September.
 In 1577 he authorized the publication of the Catechism of Pius V in his diocese.
-He was also eager to introduce the Jesuits into the Diocese of Konstanz, and corresponded with the Jesuit General Alfonso Borgia on the subject, though the project was long in bearing fruit.
+He was also eager to introduce the Jesuits into the Diocese of Konstanz, and corresponded with the Jesuit General Francisco Borgia on the subject, though the project was long in bearing fruit.
 He returned to Rome to participate in the papal conclave of 1572 that elected Pope Gregory XIII.

 In 1568, Marco Sittico bought a property in Rome that he immediately set about rebuilding as the Palazzo Altemps, to designs by Martino Longhi the Elder; he also built the Villa Mondragone at Frascati.
 He assembled a formidable collection of Roman antiquities and sculptures.

 He opted for the titular church of Santa Maria degli Angeli e dei Martiri on 3 October 1577, for the titular church of San Pietro in Vincoli on 3 October 1578, for San Clemente on 17 August 1579 and for Santa Maria in Trastevere on 5 December 1580.

 He participated in the papal conclave of 1585 that elected Pope Sixtus V. Sometime before 31 July 1589 he resigned the government of the Diocese of Konstanz.
 Because of illness, he resigned as legate in Avignon on 4 June 1590.
 He subsequently participated in the papal conclave of September 1590 that elected Pope Urban VII; the papal conclave of October–December 1590 that elected Pope Gregory XIV; the papal conclave of 1591 that elected Pope Innocent IX; and the papal conclave of 1592 that elected Pope Clement VIII.
 In November 1592, he became legate in Viterbo.